Nepal Idol

 Nepal Idol (नेपाल आइडल) is a Nepalese reality television singing competition that is part of the Idols franchise created and owned by FremantleMedia.
-Nepal Idol 2017 was the first season of Idol Franchise in Nepal which aired on AP1 TV.
+Nepal Idol 2017 was the first season of Idol franchise in Nepal which aired on AP1 TV.

-In the first season, audition were held at seven cities; Nepalgunj, Butwal, Narayangarh, Birgunj, Biratnagar, Pokhara and Kathmandu.
-Contestants aged 16 to 30 years of age are allowed to participate.
+In the first season, auditions were held at seven cities; Nepalgunj, Butwal, Narayangarh, Birgunj, Biratnagar, Pokhara and Kathmandu.
+Contestants aged 16 to 30 years are allowed to participate.
 The first ever season of the show was won by Buddha Lama from Pokhara, Nepal in which a total of 93,100,000 votes were cast for the grand finale.
-Similarly, the second season of Nepal Idol was won by Ravi Oad from Dhangadi.
+The second season of Nepal Idol was won by Ravi Oad from Dhangadi.
 And, the third season of Nepal Idol was won by Sajja Chaulagain from Morang.
-According to organizers more than 1,25,000 people were watching the Grand Finale Event live on YouTube, which was a record for any Nepalese Television Show to be watched online.
+According to organizers, more than 125,000 people watched the Grand Finale Event live on YouTube, which was a record for any Nepalese television show watched online.
 Nepal Idol is produced by AP1 TV for Annapurna Media Network.

-In the finale event of season 3, the announcement of winner was affected due to COVID-19 positive case from one of the production team member which withheld the finale program and winner was declared by digital method.
+In the finale event of season 3, the announcement of winner was affected due to a COVID-19 positive case from one of the production team members, which led to the finale program being withheld and announcement of the winner by digital method.

 For Season 4, all past three judges got replaced by new judges, namely, Sambhujeet Baskota, Sugam Pokharel and Subani Moktan.
 Bhupendra Thapa Magar was winner of season 4.

 For season 5, all judges of season 4 got replaced by Nhyoo Bajracharya, Indira Joshi and Kali Prasad Baskota; who returned to the show again.
 Karan Pariyar won the fifth season.

-The sixth season was announced by AP1 TV by releasing promotional content on its social handles in January 2025, followed by a press coference on 6 March 2025.
+The sixth season was announced by AP1 TV by releasing promotional content on its social handles in January 2025, followed by a press conference on 6 March 2025.

+AP1 TV officially announced the launch of Nepal Idol Junior in mid-2024, inviting young talents to apply through digital auditions via the "Aafno Digital" app.
+While the franchise has been under the Annapurna Media Network's umbrella for years, this specific junior edition is scheduled to air its first season in 2026.
+The show will be judged by a star-studded panel featuring Sugam Pokharel, Subani Moktan, and Asmita Adhikari, with Mahesh Kafle and Dr. Sareesha Shrestha confirmed as the hosts.

 Format

-Nepal Idol also follows the format provided by FremantleMedia from Idol Bible and followed by other versions of Idol Series.
+Nepal Idol also follows the format provided by Fremantle Media from Idol Bible and followed by other versions of Idol Series.